-Onyx class consists this year of Year 5 & 6 pupils.
+Onyx class consists of Year 6 pupils.
 These years are some of the most exciting, dynamic years of a child’s education.
 The children are on the cusp of becoming young adults, developing their inquisitive minds ready to question and challenge the world around them.

 We aim to empower the children with the confidence to face the challenges and new situations that lie ahead-not just this year, but beyond Sound Primary.

 Onyx class love to read!
 Every child in Onyx class is part of the Accelerated Reader Programme.
 We have a wide range of books, both fiction & non-fiction for pupils to choose from and each child is expected to read a minimum of 5 times per week, completing a ‘quiz’ within 24 hours of finishing their book.
-Currently, pupils quiz first thing in the morning in school, however in the event of a local/national lockdown, pupils will be allowed to quiz independently at home in order to keep up their wonderful enthusiasm.
-The pupils aim to achieve 100% in their quizzes and join the 100% club, gaining special treats and bonuses throughout the year!
+Currently, pupils quiz first thing in the morning in school or straight after lunch.
+The pupils aim to achieve 100% in their quizzes and join the 100% club, gaining special treats and bonuses throughout the year when they hit their individual targets!
 I wonder how many consistent 100%ers we’ll have this year?!

 In Onyx Class, it is expected that ALL pupils use legible, neat joined up handwriting in ALL areas of the curriculum.
 Each child needs their own blue Friction pen.
 If you are struggling to buy them, please send in £2 to Mrs Cotterell as she has a secret stash of them in her cupboard!

-We are passionate about physical activity in Year 5&6 and strive to get active and outdoors as much as possible.
-Our assigned PE afternoon every week is a Friday, so children are allowed to come to school wearing their kit for the duration of the day.
-Please make sure that they wear a white T-shirt, black or navy shorts/jogging bottoms and either our school jumper or a black/navy hoody.
+We are passionate about physical activity in Year 6 and strive to get active and outdoors as much as possible.
+Our assigned PE afternoons every week are Tuesdays & Thursdays, so children are allowed to come to school wearing their kit for the duration of the day.
+Please make sure that they wear a white T-shirt, black or navy shorts/jogging bottoms and either our school jumper or hoody.
 No Football kits should be worn.
-In addition to Fridays, we include an additional session of activity every day.
-This is important in order to keep the children (and staff) fresh, help them to transition back into school after home-schooling, to maintain positive mental health and attitudes and to ensure all our children understand the importance of daily activity/exercise in order for them to forge good habits for future life.
+In addition to these sessions, we try to include an additional session of activity every day.
+This is important in order to keep the children (and staff) fresh, to maintain positive mental health and attitudes and to ensure all our children understand the importance of daily activity/exercise in order for them to forge good habits for future life.